Mentalscars/CVv6-CustomCSS/README.md

-List of fixes for Clearvision V6 maintained by LeafyLuigi, Leozard and KitKat3582
+List of fixes for Clearvision V6 maintained by LeafyLuigi, Leozard, KitKat3582, Scars and Cruxie.